-This month we saw the beginning of the end for Honest Ed’s.
-Demolition began on the north-west side of the iconic building, giving us a little bit longer to bask in the glory of the famous sign still prominently displayed on the main corner of Bloor and Bathurst.
-The same team who installed the sign in 1984, the Pattison Sign Group, has removed the iconic sign from the corner of Bloor and Markham, will preserve and eventually relocate it to the Ed Mirvish Theatre downtown.
-We all knew it was coming, but it’s hard to accept the reality that this iconic corner is set to be transformed.
+It’s been nine months since the demolition of the historic Honest Ed’s first began.
+Starting by carefully removing the iconic sign at the corner of Bloor and Markham, the same team who installed the sign in 1984, the Pattison Sign Group, will preserve and eventually relocate it to the Ed Mirvish Theatre downtown.
+We all knew it was coming but it’s hard to accept the reality that this iconic corner is under transformation.
 After a lengthy planning process to ensure they have the support of both the city and the community, we present you with the plans for the future Mirvish Village.

 Understanding the importance of preserving a piece of Toronto’s history, developer Westbank has hired ERA Architects as their heritage consultant for the project.
 ERA have been involved with many heritage conversion projects in the city, including the Distillery’s Gooderham Worts, Maple Leaf Gardens and the AGO to name a few.

 Through extensive consultations with the city and the community at large, the revised proposal will maintain 23 of the 27 heritage buildings already existing on the site.
 The majority of these buildings are on Markham Street, which will be returned to its former glory as a pedestrian-friendly market street.
 The historic buildings will be carefully renovated into restaurants, shops and galleries, generating a vibe one would expect from a Yorkville/Kensington hybrid.